Administrator-Hakio/Initiative/README.md

 Recognized tags:
 - `Initiative` → registers the module for use with the system
-- `Replicate` → copies the module to `ReplicatedStorage.Libraries`
+- `Replicate` → copies the module to `ReplicatedStorage.Libraries` to be shared with client sided scripts
-- `StarterPlayerScripts` → inserts the module into `StarterPlayer.StarterPlayerScripts`
+- `StarterPlayerScripts` → inserts the module into `StarterPlayer.StarterPlayerScripts` to automatically load client scripts into StarterPlayerScripts
-- `StarterCharacterScripts` → inserts the module into `StarterPlayer.StarterCharacterScripts`
+- `StarterCharacterScripts` → inserts the module into `StarterPlayer.StarterCharacterScripts` to automatically load client scripts StarterCharacterScripts

 ## 🚀 Usage